 Paint box with nude study

-Helena de Kay is better known for her role as a cultural tastemaker in the late 19th-century New York art world than for her paintings.
-This rare survivor of her artistic practice as a student at the National Academy of Design, in the 1870s, reveals much about training for women at the time.
-The nude study in the paint box dates the work to around 1871, the year when life classes were first open to women at the Academy.
-She also studied privately with Winslow Homer and John La Farge, specializing in floral imagery.
-A magnetic personality, de Kay (later Gilder) greatly enriched the progressive cultural landscape of late-19th-century New York through many contributions, including establishing the famous Friday salons at the Gilders’ home near Union Square, The Studio; organizing a Saturday-morning sketch club; and co-founding both the Art Students League and the Society of American Artists.
-Her leading presence was directly responsible for the large number of women involved in those organizations
+De Kay (later Gilder) is better known for her role as a progressive cultural tastemaker in late nineteenth-century New York than for her paintings.
+This paint box, a rare survivor of her artistic practice, reveals much about training for women at the time.
+The nude study dates the work to around 1871, the year when life classes were first open to women at the National Academy of Design.
+De Kay also studied privately with Winslow Homer and John La Farge, specializing in floral imagery.
+A magnetic personality, de Kay greatly enriched the progressive cultural landscape through many contributions, including establishing the famous Friday salons at the Gilders’ home near Union Square, organizing a Saturday-morning sketch club, and co-founding both the Art Students League and the Society of American Artists.

 This image cannot be enlarged, viewed at full screen, or downloaded.